This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Puglia was always on my mind whenever I thought of visiting Italy.
 There were more reasons than one to be fascinated by this quiet region in Southern Italy.

-I was intrigued by the fact that it’s popular as “the heel of Italy” for the way it appears on the map.
-Besides, Puglia is still lesser-known and offbeat, which makes it even more appealing.
+I was intrigued by the fact that it’s popular as “the heel of Italy” for the way it appears in a boot shape on the map.
+And Puglia’s still lesser-known and offbeat vibe makes it even more appealing.

-I did my best to explore some of the best that Puglia has to offer.
-Here are ten reasons to visit.
+Are you ready to explore some of the best that Puglia has to offer?
+Here are the top reasons to visit Puglia.

 If you are a history geek, you would devour the archaeological sites in Puglia.